Khadiza18103316/pizza/README.md

-then create a new database in your mysql and also write database name in .env file. then run "php artisan migrate" then run "php artisan db:seed" then run "php artisan link:storage" then run "php artisan serve" and see the project
+then create a new database in your mysql and also write database name in .env file. then run "php artisan migrate" then run "php artisan db:seed" then run "php artisan storage:link" then run "php artisan serve" and see the project